 Best Swing & Bouncer Combo

-With a big seat to stretch out in, this swing has enough head support to keep them comfortable.
-It also can play 10 songs and five different nature sounds.
-They’ll also be entertained by the three toys that hang from the mobile on this swing.
+This swing also has adequate head support to keep babies comfortable.
+It plays 10 songs and five different sounds, and your baby will be entertained by the three toys hanging on the mobile.

-You can choose from three different colors for this swing and they are all muted colors that should blend into your decor.
+Choose from three neutral colors that go with any decor.
 To power it up, you can use either battery power or a plug-in cord.

 - The five-point harness will keep your baby safe.

 - Space-saving design doubles as a bouncy seat.

 - The swing is known to make a clicking noise when in use.

 - The vibration function only runs on battery power.